 6.7.14 Disabling Code.
-Contractor represents and warrants that the BAS System and any component thereof do not intentionally or negligently contain any virus, malware, worm, trap door, back door, timer, clock, counter or other limiting routine, copy protection mechanism, dongle key, instruction or design that would erase data or programming or otherwise cause the BAS System or any component thereof to become inoperable or incapable of being used in the full manner for which it was designed and created including, without limitation, any such timers or other limiting routines that Contractor may configure within the BAS System, any limitations that are triggered by: (a) the Licensed Programs being used or copied certain number of times, or after the lapse of a certain period of time; (b) the Licensed Programs being installed on or moved to a central processing unit or system that has serial number, model number or other identification different from the central processing unit or system on which Licensed Programs were originally installed; or (c) the occurrence or lapse of any similar triggering factor (each, a “Disabling Code”).
+Contractor represents and warrants that, in the performance of its Services, it shall not intentionally or knowingly, without PEBA’s consent, install any virus, malware, worm, trap door, back door, timer, clock, counter or other limiting routine, copy protection mechanism, dongle key, instruction or design that would erase data or programming or otherwise cause the BAS System or any component thereof to become inoperable or incapable of being used in the full manner for which it was designed and created including, without limitation, any such timers or other limiting routines that Contractor may configure within the BAS System, any limitations that are triggered by: (a) the Licensed Programs being used or copied certain number of times, or after the lapse of a certain period of time; (b) the Licensed Programs being installed on or moved to a central processing unit or system that has serial number, model number or other identification different from the central processing unit or system on which Licensed Programs were originally installed; or (c) the occurrence or lapse of any similar triggering factor (each, a “Disabling Code”).
 Contractor will use reasonable care to protect PEBA’s Equipment from the introduction of a Disabling Code and ensure that all Contractor Personnel take all reasonable precautions to ensure that it does not introduce any Disabling Code while performing services under this Contract.
-Notwithstanding anything contained herein to the contrary, in the event Disabling Codes are identified by Contractor or PEBA and were introduced therein as a result of Contractor’s breach of this Section, Contractor will take all reasonable steps necessary, at no additional cost to PEBA to: (i) restore any and all data lost by PEBA as a result of such Disabling Code, to PEBA’s latest backup thereof, and to the extent that such recovery is technically feasible, provided that PEBA, at all relevant times, had used industry standard virus-checking software and back-up procedures; (ii) provide a replacement component of the BAS System without Disabling Code, (iii) test the replacement component of the BAS System for the presence of Disabling Codes to ensure it is free of Disabling Code; and (iv) install and implement such replacement component of the BAS System.
+Notwithstanding anything contained herein to the contrary, in the event Disabling Codes are identified by Contractor or PEBA and were introduced therein as a result of Contractor’s breach of this Section, Contractor will take all reasonable steps necessary, at no additional cost to PEBA to: (i) restore any and all data lost by PEBA as a result of such Disabling Code, to PEBA’s latest backup thereof, and to the extent that such recovery is technically feasible, provided that PEBA, at all relevant times, had used industry standard virus-checking software and back-up procedures; (ii) and for components of the BAS System that are not Third Party Software, (a) provide a replacement component of the BAS System without Disabling Code, (b) test the replacement component of the BAS System for the presence of Disabling Codes to ensure it is free of Disabling Code; and (c) install and implement such replacement component of the BAS System.

 6.7.15 New Equipment.
-Contractor represents and warrants that all Third Party Equipment and replacement or repair parts delivered to PEBA hereunder will be new (i.e., unused and not reconditioned or refurbished).
-To the extent that the passage of time, prior to the purchase of hardware of software, results in improved products being available for the same cost to Contractor as the Third Party Equipment originally proposed by Contractor, Contractor will provide the improved product to PEBA at no additional charge.
+Contractor represents and warrants that all Third Party Equipment and replacement or repair parts delivered by Contractor to PEBA hereunder, if any, will be new (i.e., unused and not reconditioned or refurbished).
+To the extent that the passage of time, prior to Contractor’s purchase of hardware of software, results in improved products being available for the same cost to Contractor as the Third Party Equipment originally proposed by Contractor, Contractor will provide the improved product to PEBA at no additional charge.

 6.7.16 Legal Requirements.
-For changes to the BAS System required to comply with federal law or other legal requirements, Contractor will make all necessary changes to the BAS System when notified in writing by PEBA at no additional charge to PEBA.
-When the necessity of such changes are known by Contractor Key Personnel, Contractor will promptly notify PEBA of changes to the legal requirements that may impact the BAS System, but Contractor will not provide legal advice.
+For changes to the Software Deliverables required to comply with federal law or other legal requirements, Contractor will make all necessary changes to the such Deliverables agreed to with PEBA pursuant to a Change Request.
+When the necessity of such changes are known by Contractor Key Personnel, Contractor will promptly notify PEBA of changes to the legal requirements that may impact the Software Deliverables, but Contractor will not provide legal advice.

 6.7.17 Security Controls.
-Contractor covenants to implement or as appropriate enable industry standard security features in the BAS System and that the BAS System complies with the System Security Plan agreed to by the parties.
+Contractor confirms it will to implement or as appropriate enable (and in the case of Third Party Software, where permitted) industry standard security features in the BAS System as agreed by the parties as part of the System Specifications.

 6.7.18 Limitation of Liability.